The National Energy Guarantee (NEG) – new details emerge

 The final design is expected to be released in the lead up to the next CoAG EC meeting in August 2018.

 Finlaysons will continue to release further updates as new information comes to light.
+Please see below for further legal alerts relevant to this topic

 This Alert is intended as an alert only.
 It does not purport to be comprehensive advice.
 Readers should seek professional advice before acting in relation to these matters.